Marikoko-byte/CS50-Class/README.md

 # CS50-Class
-I am putting my CS50 homework into this folder
+This is where I am putting CS50 homework